Double duty: Braves’ Acuna rips 2 leadoff HRs in 1 day

 By comparison, there have been 23 perfect games and 15 unassisted triple plays.

-“I just found out,” Acuna said through a translator when asked if he knew about his unique double.
+“I just found out,” Acuna said through a translator when asked if he knew what he had done.
 “I give thanks to God for the opportunity to make history in my own sense.”

 Acuna worked the count in his favor the first time up.
-Then he got hold a 3-1 pitch from Pablo Lopez , sending an opposite-field drive an estimated 414 feet into the Braves’ bullpen in right-center.
+Then he got hold of a 3-1 pitch from Pablo Lopez , sending an opposite-field drive an estimated 414 feet into the Braves’ bullpen in right-center.

 There was no waiting around in Game 2.
 On the very first pitch from Merandy Gonzalez, making his first big league start, Acuna launched a towering, 441-foot shot into the seats in left-center .